-The steamboat Tempest from Cincinnati brought Lucas to the landing at Burlington.
+The steamboat Brazil from Cincinnati brought Lucas to the landing at Burlington.
 This was the leading town of the Territory, proud of the honor of having been the Territorial capital of Wisconsin and eager to continue its position as the seat of the government.
 Dubuque was a strong rival, while Davenport, Fort Madison, and Bloomington (later taking the name Muscatine) were smaller but were growing rapidly.
 In the interior, settlements had sprung up at Salem, the Quaker village, at Mt.
 Pleasant, Keosauqua, and a dozen other places but they could not hope to rival the river towns.
-Iowa City was laid out in 1839 and grew with a rapidity due largely to the fact that it had been founded as the seat of government.
+Iowa City was laid out in 1839 as the seat of government and grew rapidly.